broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

 # 0.7.0
-2024-05016 (Date of Last Commit)
+2024-05-20

+* Updated SnapATAC2 docker and tasks to run SnapATAC v2.6.3
-* Added Paired-tag testing infrastructure and example test inputs
+* Added testing infrastructure for paired-tag plumbing data and example data sets

 # 0.6.1
 2024-05-14 (Date of Last Commit)

 * Updated the demultiplex task so that some intermediate input names have been renamed.
 There is no change to the outputs.

 # 0.6.0
 2024-05-10 (Date)